swshon/arabic-dialect-identification/README.md

     python scripts/baseline_dev.py

-The example code extract MFCC feature from wav file and feed it to end-to-end dialect identification system.
+The example code extract MFCC feature from wav file and feed it to pre-trained end-to-end dialect identification system.
 Finally, the extracted output layer activations saved in CSV format (result_dev.csv).

+We also provide the training example code as below.

+    python run_training.py  # Use when you downloaded original wav directly from YouTube. python run_training_segmented.sh # Use when you downloaded the segmented files from MGB5 organizer.
+All wav file was already segmented and you don't need segments file information.

 You can find more information about this baseline system in the paper below

 Suwon Shon, Ahmed Ali, James Glass,<br />